 Shift is the pipeline from military service to innovative and interesting technology companies.
 Not only do we match you with some of the most exciting companies of 2017--we match to the role that’s right for you, based on your skills, background, and future aspirations.

-Companies select candidates as applications come in, so those who apply early will be at a significant advantage.
+Companies select candidates as applications come in, so those who apply early will have an advantage.

 Currently, the fellowship is only for transitioning Active Duty service members.